 This 15 day tour includes the best of everything Japan has to offer.
 It is designed for newcomers to Japan who want first class hotels and follows a leisurely pace without one night stays.
 We keep the groups small (up to 16) which allows you to have some very personal experiences and see life in Japan first hand.
 You will have your own tour escort throughout as well as the very best local guides each day.
-The tour is timed to include the stunning cherry blossoms as well as the Spring Geisha Dances.
-The tour route and highlights are shown below.
+The tour is timed to include the Jidai Festival and to see the autumn colours in a perfect climate.
+The tour route and some highlights are shown below.